 George was a wonderful introduction to Nevada for Don.
-When Don moved to WNCC, we all went out on Sunday to Stead to set up his office.
+When he came to WNCC, we all went out on Sunday to set up his office.
 We were always doing that sort of thing to get the place going.
 We did that for everyone.

 At Stead, you could never tell who reported to whom.
 The organizational chart had straight lines and dotted lines and lines that crossed each other.
-Bert Munson eventually brought some sanity to the system.
+Bert Munson eventually brought sanity to the system.
 Before he came the administration changed almost weekly.
-We had all these administrators from Washoe County Adult Education program.
-They were looking for people to boss and there weren't many people to boss then.
-Some of the academic people wanted to be bosses, too.
-The adult education people were school district types and they didn't always have the graces maybe that people like Don expected of college faculty.
+We inherited all these people from Washoe County Adult Education program.
+They were administrators and were looking for people to boss and there weren't many people to boss then.
+Some of the academic people wanted to be bosses.

-Jack Davis would hold retreats up at Squaw Valley for the faculty and staff.
-One of Jack's friends from the U.S. Office of Education would come out and speak to us about a hot topic in education.
-Which reminds me of a story.
 Have you heard the story of the "dead wood?"
+Marv Picollo.
 We had this guy come in from back East to give a speech.
 It was about cultural diversity.
-Max Johnson, one of the people who came to WNCC from the school district, introduced him with some jokes which did emphasize cultural diversity.
+Max Johnson, one of the people who came to WNCC from the school district, introduced him with some marginal jokes which did emphasize cultural diversity.
 They would definitely not be politically correct today.
-In his introduction, he told a sexist joke, a racist joke, an Catholic and a Jewish joke.
+In his introduction, he told a sexist joke, a racist joke, an anti-Catholic and an anti-Jewish joke.
 The esteemed black scholar got introduced that way.

-Marvin Picollo was the Washoe County superintendent.
-He was also a part of the Ely Connection.
-At the same meeting he got up and thanked Jack Davis for taking all the "dead wood" off his hands.
-He was talking about all those adult education people.
-All those guys--several of them from Ely--were sitting in the same room at the time.
-Ray Embry, one of the first English teachers, and Bob Hill, the first art instructor, later went out and got a piece of driftwood from Lake Tahoe.
+And at the same meeting Marv Picollo, Washoe County superintendent, got up and thanked Jack Davis for taking all the "dead wood" off his hands--that is, all those adult education people.
+All those guys were sitting in the same room at the time.
+Ray Embry, one of the first English teachers and Bob Hill, the first art instructor, later went out and got a piece of driftwood from Lake Tahoe.
 They chained it to Eardley's desk.
 Dead wood.
-Maybe it was embarrassing, but also funny.
-Those were happy times.
+It was embarrassing, but also funny.
+These were happy times.
 People could joke then.
 Not everything had been reduced to communication.